imbal/rson/README.md

 RSON has the following types of literals:

  - `null`, `true`, `false`
- - Integers (decimal, binary, octal, hex)
+ - Numbers (Floating Point, and integer literals: decimal, binary, octal, hex)
- - Floating Point
  - Strings (using single or double quotes)
  - Lists
  - Records (a JSON object with ordering and without duplicate keys)